codatio/codat-docs/docs/bank-feed-api/sage-bank-feeds/bank-feed-sage-bank-feeds-setup.md

    }
    ```

-   :::Caution Do not send the Link URL
+   :::caution Do not send the Link URL

    > Do _not_ send the `linkUrl` property to the SMB user.
 Unlike other Codat integrations, Company authentication is initiated within Sage as described in "SMB user flow: Connect a source bank account to Sage", below.